davidcetinkaya/lazy-img/README.md

 ## HTML settings

-Sources for media queries are applied like so: `data-*query*-src`.
-Note that `data-lg-src` is required while other sources are optional.
-Placeholder sizes for media queries follow the same principle: `data-*query*-width` and `data-*query*-height`.
+LazyImage allows for different image sources and placeholder sizes based on media queries.
+Sources are applied like so: `data-*query*-src` while placeholder sizes are applied like so: `data-*query*-width` and `data-*query*-height`.

 Avaliable media queries are:
 - `xxs` min-width: **0px**